-Love Kingston aims to reduce poverty and inequality in the borough of Kingston by raising funds to give grants to local charities.
+Love Kingston aims to reduce poverty and inequality in the Borough of Kingston by raising funds to give grants to local charities.

-Kingston Covid-19 Crisis Appeal
+Kingston Covid-19 Crisis Response

-Covid-19 is already causing great hardship, isolation and grief in our community and Love Kingston, a project of Kingston Voluntary Action (KVA), is best placed to help people most in need.
+Covid-19 is causing great hardship, isolation and grief in our community and Love Kingston, a project of Kingston Voluntary Action (KVA), is best placed to help people most in need.

 What do our grants achieve?